Heart Rate Detection Using Camera

 The Lagrangian version of amplification is to analyze the angle of motion of the pixels of interest in the tracking image.
 For example, if we want to study the flow rate of the river, we take a boat, go down the river, and record the movement of the ship.

-However, the Lagrange perspective approach has the following shortcomings:
+However, the Lagrangian perspective approach has the following shortcomings:

 ➔ It is necessary to accurately track and estimate the trajectory of particles, which requires more computational resources.

-➔ The tracking of the particles is performed independently, and with the consideration, that system is closed i.e there is no transfer of energy in and out of frame being studied.
+➔ The tracking of the particles is performed independently, and with the consideration that the system is closed i.e. there is no transfer of energy in and out of the frame being studied.
 So the lack of consideration of the overall image is prone to the fact that the image is not closed, thereby affecting the effect of the amplification.

 What is “change” — the trajectory of the pixel of interest over time, such pixels often need to be assisted by manual or other prior knowledge;